Data-swift/RealmVsSwiftData/README.md

   - [Lighter.swift](https://github.com/Lighter-swift) by [Helge Heß](https://helgehess.eu/), direct SQLite access

-## Numbers
+## Numbers (Simulator)

-M2 Mac Mini Pro, Xcode 16 b2, running in simulator
+M2 Mac Mini Pro, Xcode 16 b2, **running in simulator**
+Note: Core Data in the simulator seems to be about 40⨯ slower than on device!

 - SwiftData and CoreData can grow big, e.g. SwiftData >6GB of RAM for the 1m user inserts, or CoreData >2GB of RAM for the "complex" 100k run.